 Background information

 When you create an application, Serverless Application Center creates a default environment for the application.
 You can specify a method to trigger Git events of the pipeline in the environment and configure pipeline settings.
-When you configure a pipeline, you can select Automatic Configuration or Custom Configuration.
+When you configure the pipeline, you can select Automatic Configuration or Custom Configuration.
 If you select Automatic Configuration, Serverless Application Center creates a pipeline based on default parameter settings.
 If you select Custom Configuration, you can specify a method to trigger the Git events of the pipeline in the environment.
 You can also select the execution environment for the pipeline.
 Information such as Git information and application information is passed on to the pipeline as the execution context.

 When you modify pipeline configurations, you can modify the trigger method and execution environment.
 You can also configure DingTalk notifications and YAML files.